Do your applications use this vulnerable package?

 There is no fixed version for

-com.adobe.blazeds:blazeds-core is a connect to back-end distributed data and push data in real-time to Adobe Flex and Adobe AIR applications for more responsive rich Internet application (RIA) experiences.
+com.adobe.blazeds:blazeds-common is a server-based Java remoting and web messaging technology that enables developers to easily connect to back-end distributed data and push data in real-time to Adobe Flex and Adobe AIR applications for more responsive rich Internet application (RIA) experiences.

 Serialization is a process of converting an object into a sequence of bytes which can be persisted to a disk or database or can be sent through streams.
 The reverse process of creating object from sequence of bytes is called deserialization.
 Serialization is commonly used for communication (sharing objects between multiple hosts) and persistence (store the object state in a file or a database).
 It is an integral part of popular protocols like Remote Method Invocation (RMI), Java Management Extension (JMX), Java Messaging System (JMS), Action Message Format (AMF), Java Server Faces (JSF) ViewState, etc.